dariakorsunart/st-tikhons-parish-school/README.md

 # Russian Orthodox Parish School Website

 This is the official website for the Russian Orthodox Parish School at St. Tikhon's Church and the New Martyrs of Russia.
 The site provides essential information about the school's mission, curriculum, schedule, and contact details, serving as a hub for students, parents, and the community.
+Specifically one can learn about the school's curriculum, including subjects like Divine Law, Russian History, and Language.

 -----

-## ✨ Features
+## Features

   - **Multilingual Support**: The site offers content in both Russian and English.
-  - **Detailed Information**: Learn about the school's curriculum, including subjects like Divine Law, Russian History, and Language.
-  - **Key Sections**: Navigate through pages dedicated to the school, church, teachers, schedule, and photo gallery.
-  - **Contact Information**: Easily find the address, phone number, and email for the school's principal and vice principal.
   - **Mobile-Friendly Design**: The site's layout is optimized for both desktop and mobile viewing.

 -----

-## 🛠️ Technologies Used
+## Technologies Used

   - **React**: The front-end is built using React to create a dynamic and modular user interface.
-  - **HTML & CSS**: The site's structure and styling are defined using standard HTML and CSS, with some CSS class names suggesting the use of a framework like Bootstrap.
+  - **HTML & CSS**: The site's structure and styling are defined using standard HTML and CSS, some components are created with Bootstrap library.
-  - **JavaScript**: Used for interactive elements like the language switcher and mobile menu toggle.
+  - **JavaScript**: Used for interactive elements rendering and functionaltiy such as like the language switcher and navigation menu in mobile view.
   - **React Router**: The site uses React Router for client-side routing, enabling smooth navigation between different pages without full page reloads.

 -----

-## 🚀 Getting Started
+## Getting Started

 To run the website locally, follow these steps: